pablo2221/ecommerceFinallEvaluation/README.md

 # E-commerce Final Evaluation Project
-WebdriverIO project for E-commerce website
+WebdriverIO project for E-commerce website using Webdriver IO and the Page Objects Model

 Required to run this project